nrwl/nx-recipes/nextjs-trpc/README.md

 **Notes:**

-- The tRPC API is defined in `libs/api` and is adapted into the Next.js API in `apps/webapp/app/api/trpc/[trpc]/route.ts`.
+- The shared tRPC API is defined in the `@acme/api` library (`libs/api`).
+- The Express server uses the `@trpc/server/adapters/express` adapter to handle requests to the `/trpc` route.
+- The Next.js app has a server component (`apps/webapp/app/page.tsx`) that uses `createTRPCProxyClient` to interface with the Express server using tRPC.
 - The root tRPC router (`AppRouter`) is defined in `libs/api/src/lib/root.ts`, and combines additional routers in defined in the `libs/api/src/lib/routes` folder (currently contains the `greetingRouter`).
-- The server component `apps/webapp/app/page.tsx` calls the `/api/trpc` endpoint to fetch data for rendering.
 - There is no data fetching on the client-side.
-- The `app/webapp-e2e` project tests the webapp using Cypress.
+- The `apps/webapp-e2e` project tests the webapp using Cypress.
+- The `apps/server-e2e` project tests the server using Jest.

 ## How to run it

 1. Clone the repo
 2. Install dependencies: `npm i`
-3. Run the webapp: `nx serve webapp`
+3. Run the server and webapp: `npx nx run-many -t=serve` (or `npm start`)

 Once the webapp is running, you can view it at http://localhost:4200.
 Notice that the data-fetching is done on the server-side (you can verify this by disabling JavaScript in your browser).